thomasthaddeus/cityuseattle.github.io/index.md

 ### Get Started

-Welcome to CityU STC TA Center.
-We're here for sharing technical knowledge and solving your problems quickly.
-In addition, we want you learn something from here as well.
+Welcome to the CityU STC TA Center.
+We're here to share technical knowledge and help solve your problems quickly.
+In addition, we hope you learn something from here as well.

-Pages on this site runs on Github.io is open to anyone not only CityU TAs.
-If you want to contribute or find something wrong, Please read more about becoming a contributor in [our GitHub repo](https://github.com/cityuseattle/cityuseattle.github.io#contributing).
+Pages on this site run on Github.io and are open to anyone  - not just CityU TAs.
+If you want to contribute or find something wrong, please read more about becoming a contributor in [our GitHub repo](https://github.com/cityuseattle/cityuseattle.github.io#contributing).

 #### Thank you for your time!